-- T-206 Except as provided in T-209, King County shall not construct and shall oppose the construction by other agencies of any new arterials or highways in the Rural Area or natural resource lands. - T-207 King County recognizes the importance to regional and local mobility of state highways that traverse the Rural Area and should advocate for state and federal agencies to improve performance of these facilities, consistent with the county's adopted Comprehensive Plan policies to prevent unplanned development in the Rural Area and preserve rural character. - T-208 King County shall not add any new arterial capacity in the Rural Area or natural resource lands, except for segments of rural regional corridors that pass through rural or resource lands to accommodate levels of traffic between urban areas.
+T-206 Except as provided in T-209, King County shall not construct and shall oppose the construction by other agencies of any new arterials or highways in the Rural Area or ((natural resource lands)) Natural Resource Lands.

+T-207 King County recognizes the importance to regional and local mobility of state highways that traverse the Rural Area and Natural Resource Lands and should advocate for state and federal agencies to improve performance of these facilities, consistent with the county's adopted Comprehensive Plan policies to prevent unplanned development in the Rural Area and Resource Lands and preserve rural character.

+King County shall not add any new arterial capacity in the Rural Area or ((natural resource lands)) Natural Resource Lands, except for segments of rural regional corridors that pass through ((rural or resource lands)) Rural Areas and Natural Resource Lands to accommodate levels of traffic between urban areas.
 Rural regional corridors shall be identified in the Transportation Needs Report (Appendix C) and shall meet all of the following criteria:

 - a.
-Connects one urban area to another, or to a highway of statewide significance that provides such connection, by traversing the Rural Area; - b.
+Connects one urban area to another, or to a highway of statewide significance that provides such connection, by traversing the Rural Area and Natural Resource Lands: - b.
 Classified as a principal arterial; - c.
 Carries high traffic volumes (at least 15,000 ADT); and - d.
-At least half of P.M. peak trips on the corridor are traveling to cities or other counties. - T-209 King County shall avoid construction of major roads and capacity expansion on existing roads in rural and resource areas.
-Where increased roadway capacity is warranted to support safe and efficient travel through rural areas, appropriate rural development regulations and strong commitments to access management should be in place prior to authorizing such capacity expansion in order to prevent unplanned growth in rural areas. - T-210 Any capacity increases to rural regional corridors shall be designed to accommodate levels of traffic between urban areas consistent with the county's adopted Comprehensive Plan policies regarding development in the surrounding Rural Area or natural resource lands.
+At least half of P.M. peak trips on the corridor are traveling to cities or other counties. - T-209 King County shall avoid construction of major roads and capacity expansion on existing roads in ((rural and resource areas)) Rural Areas and Natural Resource Lands.
+Where increased roadway capacity is warranted to support safe and efficient travel through ((rural areas)) Rural Areas and Natural Resource Lands, appropriate rural development regulations and strong commitments to access management should be in place prior to authorizing such capacity expansion in order to prevent unplanned growth in ((rural)) these areas. - T-210 Any capacity increases to rural regional corridors shall be designed to accommodate levels of traffic between urban areas consistent with the county's adopted Comprehensive Plan policies regarding development in the surrounding Rural Area or ((natural resource lands)) Natural Resource Lands.
 The county shall seek to maximize the efficient use of existing roadway capacity before considering adding new capacity to rural regional corridors. - T-211 Any segment of a county roadway that forms the boundary between the Urban Growth Area and the Rural Area should be designated urban and all associated road right-of-way fully contained within the Urban Growth Area boundary.
-Such urban boundary roads shall be designed and constructed to urban roadway standards on both sides of the roadway segment. - T-212 King County shall work with cities for the annexation of county-owned roadways and/or street segments located in the urban area and within or between cities, in order to provide for a consistent level of urban services on the affected roads.
+Such urban boundary roads shall be designed and constructed to urban roadway standards on both sides of the roadway segment. - T-212 King County shall work with cities for the annexation of county-((ewned)) roadways and/or street segments located in the urban area and within or between cities, in order to provide for a consistent level of urban services on the affected roads and reduce the burden on unincorporated taxpayers that are supporting this urban infrastructure.